kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 plt.show()
 ```

+Of course, you can also measure the performance of the model using the test set and extract performance metrics such as accuracy, precision, recall, and $F_1$-score.
+You can make use of Tensoboard to visualize the results as well.

 ## Loading a pre-trained ViT model

 As we saw in the previous section, it is not possible to train our model with only that small amount of data.
 Thus, we will try to perform instead Transfer learning to load pre-trained weights on `ImageNet` using the `ViT_B_16_Weights` model that comes with the `torchvision` package.
 Of course, this model is trained for a different target than our desired target 🍕🍣🥩.
 Thus, we will need to change the layers that relate to the class and replace the output with the desired amount of output layers.
 We will need also to freeze all the rest layers: